webp-sh/wordpress-plugin-webp-cloud/README.md

 ### Configure Plugin

-In the plugin's settings page, fillin the "Proxy URL" from above:
+In the plugin's settings page, fillin the "Proxy Address" from above:

 ![](./images/config-plugin.png)